Chalcedony Stone | Properties and Meaning

 About the Mineral Chalcedony

-Chalcedony has a waxy lustre, is usually translucent and can be found in white, grey, blue or brown although it can exhibit many other colours due to the presence of different minerals.
-Inclusions will often be microscopic.
+Chalcedony stones tend to have a waxy lustre, are usually translucent and can be found in white, grey, blue or brown.
+They can also exhibit many other colours due to the presence of different minerals but inclusions are often microscopic.
 Blue chalcedony is particularly popular as a lapidary material but stones are frequently dyed.

-Different Varieties but the Same Mineral
+Different Stones Same Mineral

 Jasper, agate, carnelian, onyx, chrysoprase and bloodstone are all varieties of the mineral chalcedony.
 The colour of carnelian is caused by the presence of iron oxides which are chemical compounds made up of iron and oxygen.
 The green in chrysoprase is caused by nickel oxide whilst bloodstone features inclusions of red jasper.
 Some of the lesser known varieties include plasma, sard and sardonyx.
 Sard occurs in shades of light to dark brown and sardonyx features bands of sard in addition to white chalcedony.
-Stones that feature distinctive colourful bands are mostly referred to as agate but when the bands are black, white or dark brown the stone is correctly known as onyx.
+Stones that feature distinctive and colourful bands are mostly referred to as agate but when the bands are black, white or dark brown the material is correctly known as onyx.

 A Few More Facts

-Our Collection of Chalcedony
+Our Collection of Chalcedony Stone